Pontypool: Rugby

 Pontypool Rugby Football Club is one of the town's cornerstones.
-Founded in the 1870s, the club became a founder member of the Welsh Rugby Union in 1881.
-Under the captaincy of Terry Cobner the intervening years saw 'Pooler' become one of the great teams of Welsh rugby.
-The legendary 'Pontypool Front Row' in the 1970s, of Bobby Windsor, Charlie Faulkner and Graham Price was immortalised in song by Max Boyce.
-The club's contribution to Wales was seen again in 1983, when Pontypool's "forward factory" produced five of the Welsh pack in the Five Nations Championship.
+Founded in the 1970s, the club became a founder member of the Welsh Rugby Union in 1981.
+Under the captaincy of Terry Cobner, the intervening years saw 'Pooler' become one of the great teams of Welsh rugby.
+The legendary 'Pontypool Front Row' in the 1970s, of Bobby Windsor, Charlie Faulkner and Graham Price, was immortalised in song by Max Boyce.
+The club's contribution to Wales was seen again in 1983, when Pontypool's 'forward factory' produced five of the Welsh pack in the Five Nations Championship.
 Other rugby union clubs based in or near the town are Pontypool United RFC, Abersychan RFC, Garndiffaith RFC, New Panteg RFC, Talywain RFC and West Mon RFC.
 Pontypool's rugby league club are called the Torfaen Tigers and play in the Rugby League Conference Welsh Premier.

+The Pontypool Wizards are a walking rugby team based at Pontypool United RFC’s Memorial ground on Conway Road.
+They encourage local people to take part and train every Thursday (7pm-8pm).
+Pontypool Wizards also help in the community, taking part in charity and litter-picking events.

 Football

 Football teams in the area are: